 1521: the fall of Szabács, Zimony, and Nándorfehérvár castles

 The number of the defenders was 700 men and the Hungarians were supported by the Serbian inhabitants of the city, along with a unit of boaters on the Danube River.
 Unfortunately, they had not enough gunpowder, artillery nor food in the fort.
 They could hope for only the arrival of King Lajos (Louis) II`s reinforcement but everybody knew that the castle would fall by the time the reinforcement could come together at all.

 The defenders were able to beat back the attacks of Pasha Piri.
-They harrassed the Ottoman artillery by charging out: they nailed in the cannons and once they got hold of some heavy siege-cannons as well.
+They harassed the Ottoman artillery by charging out: they nailed in the cannons and once they got hold of some heavy siege cannons as well.
 They were digging anti-mines to prevent the Turks` attempts to blow the walls up by their mines.
 When the neighboring Zimony Castle fell, the Turks could bombard the walls from the side of the Danube River but the defenders repaired the breaches again and again.
 Their morale was also growing by an by because they repelled the assaults of the Pasha repeatedly.

 Although the Turks could explode two mines and were able to ruin the city wall on the following day, their assault has been repelled again.
 The Turks launched an overall attack from all sides against the city on 8 August and the defenders could not stop them.
 The Ottomans took the city and were able to bombard the so-called „water-castle” which fell on that evening.
-After this, the defenders were desperately fighting them from the inner castle and forced the Jannissaries to withdraw with bloody heads.
+After this, the defenders were desperately fighting them from the inner castle and forced the Janissaries to withdraw with bloody heads.

-The Sultan gave his order to carry out a sistematical siege against the inner castle and the walls were being shot for days and the mines were getting ready.
+The Sultan gave his order to carry out a systematic siege against the inner castle and the walls were being shot for days and the mines were getting ready.
 A woman escaped from the castle on 15 August and she betrayed the number of the defenders to the Turks so they launched an attack on the next day.
-Although the soldiers of Pasha Piri and Pasha Mustafa withdrew, the men of Pasha Ahmed could penetrate as far as the market-place of the castle and they were pushed out from there only after a huge bloodshed.
+Although the soldiers of Pasha Piri and Pasha Mustafa withdrew, the men of Pasha Ahmed could penetrate as far as the marketplace of the castle and they were pushed out from there only after huge bloodshed.

 Oláh, running out of gunpowder and food, had to agree to negotiate.
 Suleiman offered him that he could leave unharmed.